hat-open/hat-gateway/docs/gateway.rst

 Server.
 If connection to Monitor Server could not be established or is closed, Gateway terminates it's process execution.

+Gateway can also run independently of Monitor Server.
+In this case, Gateway connects to predefined Event Server address.
+If this connection could not be established or is broken, Gateway terminates it's process execution.

 Event Server communication
 --------------------------